katanaml/katana-skipper/README.md

 ## Usage

-This project is under active development, code is updated often.
-You could use Skipper engine to run Web API, workflow and communicate with a group of ML microservises implemented under services package.
+You can use Skipper engine to run Web API, workflow and communicate with a group of ML microservises implemented under services package.

 ## License